How Much Shaving Foam or Gel Should You Use? The Right Way to Protect Your Skin

 The goal is simple: use enough to protect your skin, but not so much that it interferes with precision.

-Foam vs. Gel: What’s the Difference?
+Shaving Foam vs Gel: What’s the Difference?

 Shaving Foam